primetype/primetype.github.io/content/reclame.md

     </h1>
     <br />
     <p>
-      While pay twice for the same feature?
+      Why pay twice for the same feature?
 Our solutions are optimized for easy integration and reusability.
     </p>
   </div>
   <div class="col-12 col-md-4">